Mitchell Trubisky

-Mitchell David Trubisky (/truːˈbɪski/ troo-BISS-kee; born August 20, 1994) is an American professional football quarterback for the Buffalo Bills of the National Football League (NFL).
-He played college football for the North Carolina Tar Heels and was selected second overall by the Chicago Bears in the 2017 NFL draft.
+Mitchell David Trubisky (/truːˈbɪski/ troo-BISS-kee; born August 20, 1994) is an American professional football quarterback for the Tennessee Titans of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, receiving third-team All-ACC honors in 2016.
+Trubisky was selected second overall by the Chicago Bears in the 2017 NFL draft.

-Trubisky's most successful season was in 2018 when he led the Bears to their first division title since 2010, earning him Pro Bowl honors.
-Due to inconsistent play, he was not re-signed by the Bears after his rookie contract expired in 2021 and spent one season as a backup with the Buffalo Bills.
-He joined the Pittsburgh Steelers the following year, alternating as the starter and backup for two seasons, before rejoining the Bills in 2024.
+As the Bears' starting quarterback for four seasons, Trubisky's most successful year was in 2018 when he led the team to their first division title since 2010, earning him Pro Bowl honors.
+He also helped Chicago make the playoffs a second time in 2020.
+Due to inconsistent play, he was not re-signed by the Bears when his rookie contract expired the following year.
+After one year as a backup with the Buffalo Bills, Trubisky spent two seasons alternating as the starter and backup with Pittsburgh Steelers before rejoining the Bills for two more seasons as a backup.
+Trubisky joined the Titans in 2026.

 Early life

 Trubisky with Mentor High School in 2012.

 Trubisky was born in Mentor, Ohio, on August 20, 1994.
 He attended Mentor High School where he played for the Cardinals football team.
 During his high school football career, he passed for 9,126 yards and 92 touchdowns and rushed for 1,559 career yards and 33 touchdowns.
 He was the recipient of the Ohio Mr. Football Award in 2012.
 Trubisky committed to the University of North Carolina at Chapel Hill to play college football under head coach Larry Fedora.